Non-React integration

 10. Pitfalls

-• Installing all editor dependencies may go into conflict with your own project.
-If that is the case, you can put whole editor workflow into its own package.json file in editor folder and install all dependencies there.
+Installing all editor dependencies may conflict with your main project.
+If that happens, move the whole editor workflow into its own package.json inside the editor folder and install dependencies there.